isaiah-parton/onyx/README.md

 A somewhat complex SDF shader is used for drawing shapes with limited support for custom scissors and paints.
 This results in really pretty graphics while taking a massive load off of the CPU.
 So far, I've seen framerates as high as 2000+ on integrated Intel UHD 630 graphics running the demo.

-Widgets are immediate, but their functionality can be split apart to allow for advanced layouts.
+Objects are immediate, but their functionality can be split apart to allow for advanced layouts.

 **Example**:
 ```odin